Gypsum concrete: Advantages and disadvantages

 Gypsum concrete is lightweight and fire-resistant.
 A 1.5-inch slab of gypsum concrete weighs 13 pounds per square foot versus 18 pounds per square foot for regular concrete.

 Even though gypsum concrete weighs less, it still has the same compressive strength as regular concrete, based on its application as underlayment or top coat flooring.

 A 7-man work crew can lay 4–6 times as much gypsum concrete in a work day as regular poured Portland cement.
 This is due to the ease of leveling the very runny gypsum concrete versus normal concrete.
 In addition, if the wooden subfloor is first coated in a film of latex, the adhesion between the subfloor and the concrete is much better than the adhesion obtained with “normal” concrete.
 A further benefit is that nails can be driven through the cement into the subfloor without it chipping.

 The cost of gypsum concrete is comparable to regular concrete, ranging from $1.75 per square foot to $6.00 per square foot.

 Regular concrete ranges from $2.50 to $4.50 per square foot.

 History

 In the late 1940s, copper tubing and Portland concrete were used to install radiant heat flooring.
 The copper tubes would be laid out around the ground and then the Portland concrete could be poured to cover the tubing and make an even base for the floor.
 However, this practice fell out of use in the United States within 15–20 years because the Portland concrete was too corrosive on the copper tubing.
-In the 1980s Gypsum concrete again became widely used in the United States for radiant heat flooring as plastic PEX tubing could be used with Gypsum concrete for radiant heat flooring without concern for corrosion on the PEX tubing.
+In the 1980s gypsum concrete again became widely used in the United States for radiant heat flooring as cross-linked polyethylene (PEX) tubing could be used with gypsum concrete for radiant heat flooring without concern for corrosion on the PEX tubing.